 Anodization is a good surface finishing technique for aluminum parts when thinking of aesthetics.
 It offers a beautiful and unique finish that complements wherever it is used.

 For the best surface finish for aluminum parts, many people prefer anodizing to painting.
 While choosing might be a simple decision, it depends on the cost to anodize the aluminum parts needed.
-Below is the factor that determines the cost to anodize aluminum parts.
+Below is the factor that determines the cost of anodizing aluminum parts.

-Among the three types, the type 1 anodizing process is the cheapest.
+Among the three types, the Type 1 anodizing process is the cheapest.
 This is because the materials used, such as chromic acid, are cheap, and there is lesser energy consumption.
-The ost to anodize aluminum parts via type 3 process increases due to the use of costly materials.
+The ost to anodize aluminum parts via Type 3 process increases due to the use of costly materials.
 For example, sulfuric acid replaces chromic acid was substituted and higher energy consumption.
-Generally, the higher the type, the higher the cost to anodize aluminum parts.
+Generally, the higher the type, the higher the cost of anodizing aluminum parts.

-The chosen material dimension is a factor that plays a major role in how much it cost to anodize aluminum parts.
+The chosen material dimension is a factor that plays a major role in the cost to anodize aluminum parts.
 The higher the dimension, the greater the surface area, and the higher the materials and facilities needed to make the process successful.
 Also, an increase in the number of components means an increase in labor and time.
-These two translate directly to anodized price.
+These two translate directly to anodized aluminum price.

 Tips to Enhance Anodizing

 Anodizing process might look a little complex.
 However, they are not.
 Below are some tips that can help you get the best out of the process.